Skip to main content

 Grant Graph Security API permissions

-Under API permissions → Add a permission → Microsoft Graph → Application permissions, add the following and then click Grant admin consent:
+Under API permissions → Add a permission → Microsoft Graph → Application permissions, add the scopes for the direction(s) you need and then click Grant admin consent:

 Use Application permissions (not Delegated).
 The integration runs headless with the client-credentials flow and requires tenant admin consent.